Aeron/socks5-dante-proxy/README.md

 This script can be used any time password change required.

+Optionally, it’s possible to save/restore a password by mounting the `/etc/shadow` file.

 ### Verify a Proxy

 To verify everything works correctly, use the following: